US STOCKS-S&P 500 ends down after rallying to best November ever

 * Dow sees biggest monthly gain since 1987

-Nov 30 (Reuters) - The S&P 500 index ended lower on Monday as investors took profits after a sharp rally in recent weeks that led to the benchmark’s best November ever.
+Nov 30 (Reuters) - The S&P 500 index ended lower on Monday as investors took profits following a sharp rally in recent weeks that led to the benchmark’s best November ever.

-Most of the major S&P 500 sectors fell, with the energy index leading losses, tracking a drop in crude prices.
+Nine out of 11 of the major S&P 500 sectors fell, with the energy index tumbling 5.4% and leading losses, tracking a drop in crude prices.

-IHS Markit topped gains on the S&P 500 after data giant S&P Global agreed to buy the financial information provider in a $44 billion deal that would be the biggest corporate acquisition of 2020.
+IHS Markit jumped 7.4% after data giant S&P Global agreed to buy the financial information provider in a $44 billion deal that would be the biggest corporate acquisition of 2020.

 Month-end rebalancing of portfolios played into Monday’s weakness, analysts said, as investors cashed in on gains after a strong month marked by updates of COVID-19 vaccines making headway and hopes of a swift economic rebound next year.

-A rotation into energy, industrials and financials, all expected by many investors to outperform as the economy recovers from its downturn, have driven gains of more than 10% for the S&P 500 in November and helped the Dow Jones Industrial Average make its biggest monthly gain since 1987.
+A rotation into energy, industrials and financials, all expected by many investors to outperform as the economy recovers from its downturn, drove gains of almost 11% for the S&P 500 in November and helped the Dow Jones Industrial Average make its biggest monthly gain since 1987.

 “I would attribute (Monday’s drop) to compounding concerns over the coronavirus, combined with the market just looking to digest some of the recent gains over the past month,” said CFRA Chief Investment Strategist Sam Stovall.